 As 5G infrastructure becomes more open, the industry will potentially witness a shift toward virtual networks.
 Organizations will integrate modern technologies such as cloud computing, IoT, and network functions virtualization (NFV).
 The replacement of vendors and the upgrading of the operational culture will impede the incorporation of connected and cognitive technologies; however, the establishment of an AI engine will enable a quick and seamless migration.

 Virtualization can eliminate the latencies involved in online gaming and streaming services, autonomous fleet management, and healthcare services.
 It will also enable telecom organizations to offer segmented connectivity.
-It will allow the enterprise to further segment the network for different use cases and services. eSIMs can utilize 5G connectivity to build ecosystems of connected devices across telecom carriers.
+It will allow the enterprise networking to further segment for different use cases and services. eSIMs can utilize 5G connectivity to build ecosystems of connected devices across telecom carriers.